ossrs/srs-docs/src/pages/faq-oryx.md

 The operation is very simple, just follow these three steps, please see [here](./blog/SRS-Stack-HTTPS):

 1. Purchase a domain name and complete the filing.
 You must have your own legal domain name, otherwise, you cannot apply for a certificate.
-2. Resolve the domain name to the public IP of SRS Stack.
-You can add multiple domain names to resolve, for example, `ossrs.io` and `www.ossrs.io` are both resolved to the same SRS Stack server.
+2. Resolve the domain name to the public IP of Oryx.
+You can add multiple domain names to resolve, for example, `ossrs.io` and `www.ossrs.io` are both resolved to the same Oryx server.
-3. In SRS Stack's `System Settings > HTTPS > Automatic HTTPS Certificate`, fill in your domain name, separate multiple domain names with semicolons, and click Apply.
+3. In Oryx's `System Settings > HTTPS > Automatic HTTPS Certificate`, fill in your domain name, separate multiple domain names with semicolons, and click Apply.

 > Note: Just apply for the domain name, do not upload it again.
 Once applied, you don't need to upload it again.

-> Note: If you're using aaPanel to install SRS Stack, you can choose to apply through aaPanel or apply within SRS Stack.
+> Note: If you're using aaPanel to install Oryx, you can choose to apply through aaPanel or apply within Oryx.

 If you encounter an error while applying and the message says `Could not obtain certificates: error: one or more domains had a problem`, the possible reasons are:

-* The domain is not pointing to the SRS Stack's IP.
-You must use DNS to point the domain to the SRS Stack's IP, instead of setting it in the hosts file.
+* The domain is not pointing to the Oryx's IP.
+You must use DNS to point the domain to the Oryx's IP, instead of setting it in the hosts file.
-* The IP of the SRS Stack must be publicly accessible, meaning it should be an IP that anyone on the internet can access, not just within a private network.
+* The IP of the Oryx must be publicly accessible, meaning it should be an IP that anyone on the internet can access, not just within a private network.
 * The port must be 80, not 2022, because Let's Encrypt will verify your domain in reverse and access it through port 80.

-If use docker to start SRS Stack, you can add port mapping for 80 and 443:
+If use docker to start Oryx, you can add port mapping for 80 and 443:

 ```bash
 docker run --restart always -d -it --name srs-stack -v $HOME/data:/data \